Chiral spin liquid instability of the Kitaev honeycomb model with crystallographic defects

 \paragraph{\textit{Discussion --- }} In this work we showed how the presence of a certain class of local crystallographic defects generates an instability from the gapless Kitaev QSL to the non-Abelian chiral QSL.
-The phase transition arises from Majorana fermion Dirac cones coupled to the fluctuating $\mu^z_r$ which act as mass terms producing localized chirality.
-The transition temperature $T_c$ is set by the spin exchange energy and the defect density, and can be further enhanced by tuning the emergent long range interactions that produce it.
+The phase transition arises from Majorana fermion Dirac cones coupled to the fluctuating $\mu^z_r$ fluxes.
+These $\mu^z_r$ act as local mass terms producing localized chirality.
+Their coupling to the Dirac cones also provides the $\mu^z_r$ with an emergent long range interaction.

+At finite defect densities the emergent interaction leads to ferromagnetic ordering of the defect chiralities via a finite temperature phase transition.
+The transition temperature $T_c$ is set by the spin exchange energy $J_K$ and the defect density, and can be further enhanced by tuning the emergent long range interactions that produce it.
+For example, for $J_K$ values of several meV (as in RuCl$_3$) \cite{savary_quantum_2016, hermanns_physics_2018, takagi_concept_2019, trebst_kitaev_2022, matsuda_kitaev_2025}, $T_c\approx 1$ Kelvin is achievable even for defect densities as low as one defect per hundreds of sites.
+As usual for 2D systems the spin liquid's fractionalization then becomes sharply defined at $T=0$, producing a non-Abelian chiral spin liquid phase.

 Experimentally, the emergent chiral QSL can be detected in various ways.
-The well known signatures of the usual field-induced Kitaev chiral QSL phase apply, from the half integer quantized thermal Hall effect \cite{kitaev_anyons_2006,yokoi_halfinteger_2021} to recent proposals including low energy edge signatures \cite{zhang_lowenergy_2024}.
+The well known signatures of the usual field-induced Kitaev chiral QSL phase apply, from the half integer quantized thermal Hall effect \cite{kitaev_anyons_2006,yokoi_halfinteger_2021} to recent proposals including low energy edge signatures \cite{zhang_lowenergy_2025,zhang_probing_2025}.
 In the present case the emergent chiral QSL can also be detected through the electronic orbital magnetization via e.g.\ Faraday or Kerr rotation as discussed above, which occurs with zero external magnetic field and zero spin magnetization.
 We also note recent work proposing Raman circular dichroism \cite{koller_raman_2025, koller_spinlattice_2025}.
 Experimentalists may also use local magnetization probes \cite{vasyukov_scanning_2013,finkler_selfaligned_2010,mclaughlin_local_2023,du_control_2017,grover_chern_2022} to observe the defect induced chiral QSL puddles that may form due to defect clusters even above $T_c$.
 Similar ``Chern mosaics'' have already been observed by probing orbital magnetism using a scanning SQUID on a tip \cite{grover_chern_2022}.

 Our results raise the possibility that candidate Kitaev materials whose actual ground state shows scalar spin chirality and electronic orbital magnetization could instead be realizing the defect-induced chiral QSL phase.
 In such a case, a scanning probe measuring an inhomogeneous electronic orbital magnetization or scalar spin chirality, which is further peaked near nonmagnetic lattice defects, would serve as a disorder-based signature of fractionalized Majorana fermions.